 - After discussing with the student, the ML and second staff member should decide whether the student has committed an offence and, if so, agree an appropriate penalty.
 They should inform the student of the decision and tell the student that they have the right to appeal to the University.
 They should ask the student to indicate in writing, or by email, whether they accept the penalty or whether they wish to appeal.
 The student's tutor and the Senior Tutor (or, if the student is from another department, the Director of Studies in that department) should be informed of the outcome.

 In the case of cheating (as opposed to poor academic practice), the departmental guide to penalties relates only to first offences.
 All later offences of suspected cheating should normally be referred to the Investigation Committee of the Senate (ICS), see section I10 of the University Policy.
-The University's regulation 11 sets out the general rules governing penalties to be applied in all cases of cheating and plagiarism.
+The University's regulation 11 lists the general rules governing penalties to be applied in all cases of cheating and plagiarism.